rahvaalgatus/rahvaalgatus/README.md

 ============
 The website of <https://rahvaalgatus.ee> built with JavaScript on Node.js, Jade/Pug for templates and Sass for CSS.

-Rahvaalgatus is dependent on [CitizenOS]'s' backend.
+Rahvaalgatus is dependent on [CitizenOS][]'s' backend.
 While it's not yet available publicly (as of Sep 13, 2017 at least), they do provide a test environment to develop against.
 Its tokens are embedded in Rahvaalgatus' source code, so no configuration necessary.

 [CitizenOS]: https://citizenos.com

 Development
 -----------
-After installing a stable version of Node.js (so far tested against Node.js v4), follow these steps:
+After installing a stable version of [Node.js](https://nodejs.org) (so far tested against Node.js v4 and NPM v2), follow these steps:

 1. Install the JavaScript modules necessary for the server and client-side components.